rqlite/rqlite.io/content/en/docs/Quick-start/_index.md

 ```

 ## Forming a cluster
-While not strictly necessary to run rqlite, running multiple nodes means you'll have a fault-tolerant cluster.
+You don't need to deploy cluster to use rqlite well, but running multiple nodes means you'll have a fault-tolerant system.
 Start two more nodes, allowing the cluster to tolerate failure of a single node, like so:
 ```bash
 $ rqlited -node-id 2 -http-addr localhost:4003 -raft-addr localhost:4004 -join localhost:4002 data2
 $ rqlited -node-id 3 -http-addr localhost:4005 -raft-addr localhost:4006 -join localhost:4002 data3